efsierraa/PyCycloVarREB/README.md

 [![Python 3.10](https://img.shields.io/badge/python-3.10-blue.svg)](https://www.python.org/downloads/release/python-3102/)
 [![Poetry](https://img.shields.io/badge/poetry-1.1.11-red.svg)](https://python-poetry.org/docs/master/#installation/)

-The following repository has the objective of provide a clean envelope spectrum to diagnose bearing faults under variable speed, a challenging database used to test the present functions is available as supplementary material of the article, "Feedback on the Surveillance 8 challenge: Vibration-based diagnosis of a Safran aircraft engine", founded in https://doi.org/10.1016/j.ymssp.2017.01.037.
-If you find this material useful, please give a citation to the papers mentioned in references.
+The following repository has the objective of provide a clean envelope spectrum to diagnose bearing faults under variable speed, a challenging database is used to test the present functions.
+The database is available as supplementary material of the article, "Feedback on the Surveillance 8 challenge: Vibration-based diagnosis of a Safran aircraft engine", founded in https://doi.org/10.1016/j.ymssp.2017.01.037.
+If you find this material useful, please give a citation to any of the papers mentioned in references.

 # REB Highlight
 Functions to REB failure identification based on Spectral kurtosis:

   SK_W # Spectral kurtosis from a Matlab repository made by ANTONI Jerome

-  PSD_envW # Proposed algorithm sliding SK based implementation.
+  PSD_envW # Proposed algorithm sliding SK implementation.

-  bearingfault # Bearing fault numerical signal for any questions please contact http://lva.insa-lyon.fr/en/
+  bearingfault # Bearing fault numerical signal if questions please contact http://lva.insa-lyon.fr/en/
 ## Example
 ``` python
 mfreq = 0.4*fr # fr rotational speed, 0.4 is the lowest expected failure frequency